nQuiz/nquiz.io/README.md

 ## The Problem

 There are many (many) quiz games on the internet, so why build a new one?

-Well - we see that there are many issues with most quizzes out there:
+Problems with most quizzes:

 * Questions have no difficulty rating (where do you start?)
 * Questions have no explanations (how do you learn?)
 * Poor quality questions (no rating / review system)
-* Requirement for personal details (eg, email)
+* Require excessive personal info (eg, email)
 * Lack of monetisation for question creators
 * No way to create your own quizzes